Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Curaçao Tours You Can Take from Willemstad

-Tip: Don’t wait to book a tour.
-As the cruise or travel dates approach, the best tours get booked up quick.
+Tip: Don't wait to book a tour.
+As cruise or travel dates approach, the best tours get booked quickly.

 Blue View Sunset Terrace

-What I also loved about this restaurant is that the terrace has the most amazing views of Playa Forti.
-We sat the counter, facing the ocean and watched cliff jumpers dive into the water on the other side of us.
+What we also loved about this restaurant is that the terrace has the most amazing views of Playa Forti.
+We sat at the counter, facing the ocean, and watched cliff jumpers dive into the water on the other side of us.

-You’re probably not going to be impressed by what we ordered as we didn’t venture outside of what we’d eat back home.
-That’s okay because we really enjoyed our lunch at Blue View Sunset Terrace.
+You’re probably not going to be impressed by what we ordered as we didn’t venture outside what we’d eat back home.
+That’s okay because we enjoyed our Blue View Sunset Terrace lunch.

 Old Market at Plasa Bieu

-I did not make it to the Old Market in Willemstad.
+We did not make it to the Old Market in Willemstad.
 However, it is on my list for authentic Curaçaoan eats.
-If you’re exploring Willemstad and you’re hungry for lunch, head to the Old Market.
+If you’re exploring Willemstad and hungry for lunch, head to the Old Market.

 Try one of the many food stands serving some local classic eats.
 Enjoy it on one of their picnic tables and maybe do some souvenir shopping when you’re done.